Choose another writer in this calendar:

 Carpelan won several times the Finnish State Literature Prize, the literature prize of the Nordic Council in 1977 for I de mörka rummen, i de ljusa (1976), the Nordic Prize of the Academy of Sweden in 1997, and the French Prix Européen de Littérature (2006).
 After winning again the Finlandia Prize, Carpelan joked, "I plan to buy a castle in France and an oil tanker.
 They will help me get rich."
 (Helsingin Sanomat, December 9, 2005) Carpelan's Kesän varjot was chosen as the winner from six finalists by the Speaker of the Finnish Parliament, Paavo Lipponen, who read both the Swedish and Finnish versions of the book.
 Bo Carpelan died of cancer on February 11, 2011, in Espoo.
 His final collection of poems, Mot natten, came out in 2013.
 "Death sits on a shoulder", but not as a raven, it's the peak of a small bird pecking on the cheek.

 For further reading: 'Two Poets of Finland.
 Paavo Haavikko and Bo Carpelan' by Jaakko A. Ahokas, in Books Abroad (Norman, Oklahoma) 46:1 (1972); Miten kirjani ovat syntyneet 2, ed.
-Ritva Haavikko (1980); 'Carpelan yön puutarhassa', in Sanat sanoista by Pekka Tarkka (1984); 'Introduction' by Goerge C. Schoolfield, in Voices at the Late Hour by Bo Carpelan (1988); 'Carpelan, Bo' by David McDuff, in Contemporary World Writers, ed.
-Tracy Chevalier (1993); Skating on the Sea: Poetry from Finland, edited and translated by Keith Bosley (1997); A History of Finland's Literature, ed.
-George C.Schoolfield (1998); Encyclopedia of World Literature in the 20th Century, Vol. 1, ed.
-Steven R. Serafin (1999); Suomalaisia nykykirjailijoita by Pekka Tarkka (2000); Ei kattoa, ei seiniä: näkökulmia Bo Carpelanin kirjallisuuskäsitykseen by Anna Hollsten (2004)
+Ritva Haavikko (1980); 'Carpelan yön puutarhassa', in Sanat sanoista by Pekka Tarkka (1984); 'Introduction' by Goerge C. Schoolfield, in Voices at the Late Hour by Bo Carpelan (1988); 'Carpelan, Bo' by David McDuff, in Contemporary World Writers, edited by Tracy Chevalier (1993); 'Carpelan, Bo,' in World Authors 1985-1990, edited by Vineta Colby (1995); Skating on the Sea: Poetry from Finland, edited and translated by Keith Bosley (1997); A History of Finland's Literature, ed.
+George C.Schoolfield (1998); Ei kattoa, ei seiniä: näkökulmia Bo Carpelanin kirjallisuuskäsitykseen by Anna Hollsten (2004); Tuulessa, tuulessa: Bo Carpelanin maailma by Leena Jäppilä (2014); Bo Carpelan: rummets diktare by Jan Hellgren (2014); Voicing Bo Carpelan: Urwind's Dialogic Possibilities, edited by Brian Kennedy (2020)